amirhnajafiz-university/S5MP02/README.md

 # Assembly Home

-Do some coding in assemlby language to warm-up myself.
+Some assembly programming language coding to warm myself up for my exams :)